project-wazn/wazn-onion-explorer/README.md

-# Onion WAZN Blockchain Explorer
+# WAZN Onion Blockchain Explorer

-Currently available blockchain explorers have several limitations which are of special importance to privacy-oriented users:
+Currently available blockchain explorers have several limitations which are of special importance to privacy oriented users:

  - they use JavaScript,
  - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),